OpenEvalProject/evals/manuscripts/elife-34268/v1/manuscript.md

 In addition, we extended this comparative study to other types of bacterial group II introns, including a typical IIB intron, EcI5 (Dai and Zimmerly, 2002b) and a IIC intron, BhI1 (Candales et al., 2012).
 The Int-/Int+ constructs of these introns were fused to an enhanced GFP reporter at the N-terminus.
 When expressed in Escherichia coli, levels of the mRNA dropped substantially for both EcI5 and BhI1 in the presence of the intron (Figure 2B,C).
 Also the GFP reporter was greatly reduced for EcI5 with the intron present (Figure 2B bottom).
 Therefore, it appears that inhibiting gene expression in bacteria is a common property of group II introns.

-## Ll.LtrB intron reduces conjugation of pRS01
+### Ll.LtrB intron reduces conjugation of pRS01

 Because ltrB relaxase is required for initiation of plasmid conjugation (Belhocine et al., 2004; Belhocine et al., 2005; Mills et al., 1996), and because ltrB gene expression is reduced in the presence of the intron, we wished to determine if the intron may inhibit conjugal transfer of pRS01.
 To test this hypothesis, we measured conjugation frequency where the donor strain, IL1403, co-hosted erythromycin resistant (ermR) conjugative plasmid pRS01 ltrB- (ΔLtrB::tet) and the pCY20 Int- or Int+ plasmid.
 After mating with fusidic acid-resistant (FAR) ILI403 the frequency of the ErmRFAR exconjugants was measured (Figure 3).
 Consistent with the LtrB relaxase protein levels (Figure 1C), the conjugation frequency of the Int+ donor was 3- to 4-fold lower that of the Int-, at 2.0 ± 0.1 × 10−4 versus 7.3 ± 10−4 exconjugants per donor (n = 2, p<0.05) (Figure 3 and data not shown).
 This result ties into a previous study (Novikova et al., 2014) suggesting that these two disparate mobile elements, the mobile intron and the conjugative pRS01 plasmid, have a functional interplay.

 ![Figure 3.](https://cdn.elifesciences.org/articles/34268/elife-34268-fig3-v1.jpg)

 **Figure 3.:** Top, mating diagrams of IL1403 donor with IL1403-FAR recipient.
-Donor cells contain pRS01 (erm), with RltrB interrupted by a tet gene (red cross), co-expressed with Int- or Int+ (red bar) relaxase (brown and orange bars) from plasmid pCY20.
+Donor cells contain pRS01 (ermR), with ltrB interrupted by a tet gene (red cross), co-expressed with Int- or Int+ (red bar) relaxase (brown and orange bars) from plasmid pCY20.
 Bottom, representative conjugation result.
 Spotting of 10 and 5 μl of donor plus recipient conjugation mix (two replicates per donor) on plates containing FA and Erm to select for transconjugants.
 Conjugation frequencies are shown (n = 2, p<0.05 based on two-tailed t-test with two-sample unequal variance).

-## Spliced mRNA is associated with the intron
+### Spliced mRNA is associated with the intron

 The first crystal structure of a group II intron lariat has revealed that ligated exons (mRNA) remain bound to the spliced intron RNA (Robart et al., 2014).
 The recently determined cryo-electron microscopy (cryo-EM) structure of the Ll.LtrB group II intron-IEP complex, that was isolated from its native host, also shows that after splicing the mRNA is retained within the ribonucleoprotein (RNP) (Qu et al., 2016).
 To confirm the presence of this intron-mRNA interaction in the bacterial cell, we performed intron-RNA pull-down assays (Qu et al., 2014).
 Briefly, a streptavidin-specific RNA aptamer was introduced into the Ll.LtrB intron in order to purify it over streptavidin resin (Figure 4A).
 After purification, the intron and any associated RNAs, were isolated and analyzed by reverse transcription.
 With the aptamer-containing intron, we observed that while the full-length pre-mRNA and spliced intron were pulled down as expected, the small mRNA (smRNA), generated from splicing of the aptamer-containing pre-mRNA with small exons (S-smRNA), was co-isolated.
 However, the smRNA produced either from the Int- cell (C-smRNA) or from the aptamer-free Int+ cell (S-smRNA) were not co-isolated (Figure 4B).
 These results demonstrate that the intron is interacting with the spliced mRNA in the bacterial cell.